slsa-framework/slsa/docs/spec/v1.0/levels.md

 </section>
 <section id="build-l3">

-[^sign]: Alternate means of verifying the authenticity of the provenance are
+[^sign]: Usually this means that the provenance is signed by a key that is only
-    also acceptable.
+    accessible to the build platform, but alternate means of verifying the authenticity of the provenance are also acceptable.

 ### Build L3: Hardened builds